wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 5.55 =
+* Sorry, I forget to set a variable...
+So, Admin have to set the captcha too.
+It's now corrected.

 = 5.54 =
 * **IMPORTANT !! the shoutbox requires, now, at least Wordpress 2.5.** I've clean the code and don't use anymore `version_compare` ; it's why the minimum version of WP is now 2.5 ;).